Young JQA and the preacher who hated dancing

-As a young boy in Paris, Johnny studied the fine art of dancing until his father had his focus shifted to Latin, Greek, and French “which will be more useful and necessary” in his home country.
-The elder John Adams turned out to be right but too late – when Johnny came home to interview at Harvard he was rejected because his Greek and Latin weren’t good enough.
+At 10 years old, young Johnny accompanied his father to France on a diplomatic assignment.
+For a time his studies in Paris included the fine art of dancing, until his father had his focus shifted to Latin, Greek, and French “which will be more useful and necessary” in his home country.
+The elder John Adams turned out to be right, but too late.
+When Johnny came home to interview at Harvard he was rejected because his Greek and Latin weren’t good enough.

 Harvard agreed to test him again if he beefed up his skills, so he was shipped off to live with his auntie and uncle in Bel-Air Haverhill, Massachusetts in the winter of 1786 for some hardcore tutoring.
-The boy used to hobnobbing with European elites soon found out Haverhill was no Paris.
-It did have one thing going for it, though – dances.
+The boy used to hobnobbing with European elites soon found out Haverhill was no Paris, but it did have one thing going for it – dances.

-The frequent dances gave Adams many opportunities to mingle with the town’s young ladies before going home to do one of his favorite things – making chauvinistic judgments in his diary.
-His brutally honest entries read like a snotty male counterpart to Jane Austen:
+The frequent dances gave Adams many opportunities to mingle with the town’s young ladies before going home to do one of his favorite things: making chauvinistic judgments in his diary.
+Entries like this one read like a snotty male counterpart to Jane Austen:

 Dances helped John Quincy Adams practice his pride and prejudice and break up his tedious studying.
 For him, they made Haverhill habitable.
-There was just one problem: the town’s imposing Baptist preacher who was “violently opposed to dancing” and wanted it banned.
+But there was one problem…the town’s imposing Baptist preacher who was “violently opposed to dancing” and wanted it banned.

-Reverend Hezekiah Smith was a fiery reform Baptist preacher and former chaplain in the Revolutionary War who had the distinction of having preached in every colony.
+Reverend Hezekiah Smith was a force to be reckoned with.
+A fiery reform Baptist preacher and former chaplain in the Revolutionary War, he had the distinction of having preached in every colony.
 He was described as both genteel and intimidating, sometimes in the same breath.
 One person who saw him preach called him “a son of thunder to the wicked, and a son of consolation to the saints.”
 Another said, “His preaching caused my very soul to tremble.”